-In the last decade we have heard of data breaches affecting all facets of society, from banks to retailers to the government and the credit bureau.
-The list is staggering from the consumer’s end.
-Every person in America has likely been touched by one of the major breaches: Anthem, eBay, Equifax, Facebook, Home Depot, JP Morgan Chase, Marshalls, Sony’s PlayStation Network, Target, Uber or Yahoo.
+In the last decade we have heard of data breaches affecting all facets of society, from banks to retailers to the government, to the credit bureau.
+The list is shocking from the consumer’s end.
+Every American has likely been touched by one of the major breaches: Anthem, eBay, Equifax, Facebook, Home Depot, JP Morgan Chase, Marshalls, Sony’s PlayStation Network, Target, Uber or Yahoo.

-We know the chaos that ensues for the folks whose information has been hacked, but what about the company who held the clients’ information when it was stolen?
-What does the aftermath look like for them and can insurance help?
+We know the chaos that ensues for the folks whose information has been hacked.
+But, what about the company who held the clients’ information when it was stolen?
+What does the aftermath look like for them?
+Can insurance help?

 What is Cyber Liability Insurance?

 Cyber insurance coverage mitigates recovery expenses after a data breach or cyber-attack.
-Cyber Liability can be added to a business policy or purchased as a standalone and typically is made up of some or all of the following four:
+Cyber Liability can be added to a business policy or purchased as a standalone.
+It is typically made up of some or all of the following four:

 - Errors and Omissions (E&O)

 - Media Liability